Jonathan-Alexander/DATA515-RottenTomatoesAnalysis/examples/how_to_run_pipeline.md

 ## Step 7: Run Code

 - Once the notebook of interest is open, run all cells to obtain updated model
+- **RESULT** Images with model results published to images directory

 <br>

 ## Step 8: Update Results

-- Manually update the information included in Results.pdf
-- Manually update images in the images/ directory
+- Manually update the information included in Results file, including copying images from the images directory into the Results file

 <br>